Elections in Samoa: Eligibility

-Universal Suffrage was approved during a referendum in 1990, granting all Samoan citizens aged 21 and over the right to vote, which took effect at the 1991 general election.
+Universal suffrage was approved during a referendum in 1990, granting all Samoan citizens aged 21 and over the right to vote, which took effect at the 1991 general election.
 Before 1991, suffrage was limited to individuals with matai titles and the electorate of the Individual Voters constituency, which comprised citizens with non-Samoan ancestry.
 Voting has been compulsory since 2021; citizens who fail to vote must pay a 100 tālā fine.
 Eligible individuals who do not enrol to vote are liable to pay a 2000 tālā fine.
 Samoan citizens residing outside the country must travel to Samoa to vote.
 Electors must enrol to vote in constituencies where they are permanent residents.
-Voters, however, are permitted to register instead in constituencies where they do not reside, provided they are a matai seeking to stand in a constituency where their matai title is registered, are the child of said candidate or are the wife of a contestant running in the electorate.
+Voters, however, are permitted to register instead in constituencies where they do not reside, provided they are a matai seeking to stand in a constituency where their matai title is registered, are the wife of said candidate or are the spouse of a contestant running in the electorate.